karaelf33/ComputerScienceStudentsSummerHomeWork/README.md

 Project Definition: The user has an account for managing his economy, he can see his balance, transactions, and other information about his account.

--User can see his account information in the account page.
+- User can see his account information in the account page.
-For example, when user trigger this api: getAccountInfo, he will get his account information.
+For example, when the user triggers this api: getAccountInfo, he will get his account information.
 Money in the account, and other information about his account.
 -Create, Edit, Delete, and update user info.

--Add account,delete account, update account.
+- Add account, delete account, update account.

--Add money to his account, and withdraw money from the account.
+- Add money to his account, and withdraw money from the account.

--Add the required APIs for the above requirements
+- Add the required APIs for the above requirements

--Keep simple,
+- Keep simple,

--Create two tables, one for user, one for account.
+- Create two tables, one for user, one for account.
 Keep OneToOne relation between them User and Account.

 https://www.baeldung.com/jpa-one-to-one